duel0213/asphyxia-plugins/iidx@asphyxia/README.md

 **v0.1.15**
   - Added Initial support for GOLD
   - Fixed where plugin may fail to register due to missing types in dev mode
+  - Fixed where pacemaker isn't working as intended due to malformed ghost data on music.appoint response (~ DJ TROOPERS)